-Across the Divide is a story that explores what it means to live truly, to confront fear and difference and to learn how to stand as yourself but alongside others.
+Across the Divide is a story that explores what it means to live honestly, to confront fear and difference and to learn how to stand as yourself but alongside others.
 It tells the story of a community divided in opinion.
-14 year old Olivia finds herself in the middle of a row; a row that plays out at home and at school and involves her family and friends.
+14-year-old Olivia finds herself in the middle of a row; a row that plays out at home and school and involves her family and friends.
 While she can see all sides of the argument, she doesn’t want to be seen to be taking any.
 She just wants to keep a low profile.

 During her stay on Lindisfarne, Olivia spends time reflecting on the divisions that have started to tear her world apart.
 In conversation with her Dad, William, and her developing relationship with the place of Lindisfarne past and present, Olivia begins to understand how the things that divide us can overshadow the things that hold us together.
 She also learns that keeping a low profile and remaining silent can also play a role in the division.

-The plot is well-constructed and there are rich themes to explore.
-At times, I personally found the style, particularly the dialogue, a bit clunky and patronising, making things too explicit.
+The plot is well-constructed, and there are rich themes to explore.
+At times, I found the style, particularly the dialogue, a bit clunky and patronising, making things too explicit.
 I would have liked more to have been trusted to the reader.
 But overall, this was a book I really enjoyed.
-It would be best suited to readers 9+ as it doesn’t shy away from facing some complicated concepts, but approaches issues in an accessible and sensitive way.
-This book would provide an excellent basis for discussions, including around the themes of courage, cowardice, fear, morality and standing up for what you believe in without needing to create confrontation ad opposition.
+It would be best suited to readers 9+ as it doesn’t shy away from facing some complicated concepts but approaches issues in an accessible and sensitive way.
+This book would provide an excellent basis for discussions, including around the themes of courage, cowardice, fear, morality and standing up for what you believe in without needing to create confrontation and opposition.

 Overall, a thought-provoking and moving read.

 Shortlisted for the Little Rebels Award Shortlist 2019.
 You will find many award winning books in our book selections.
 Please visit our Bookshop or contact us, if you have specific requests.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.